hcn1519/GlassNavigationBar/README.md

 1. Make your `navigationController` use `GlassNavigationController` instead of `UINavigationController`.

 * If you use `storyboard`, Set the class of `navigationController` as `GlassNavigationController`.
-* If you Create your navigationController programatically, use `GlassNavigationController` instad of `UINavigationController`.
+* If you create your navigationController programatically, use `GlassNavigationController` instance instad of `UINavigationController` instance.

 2. Use `setNavbarTheme(isTransparent: scrollView:)` for your navigationBar basic theme.